Hugh Stubbins

-Hugh Asher Stubbins Jr. (January 11, 1912 – July 5, 2006) was an architect who designed several high-profile buildings around the world.
+Hugh Asher Stubbins Jr. (January 11, 1912 – July 5, 2006) was an American architect who designed several high-profile buildings around the world.

 Biography

 Hugh Stubbins was born in Birmingham, Alabama, and attended the Georgia Institute of Technology before earning his master's degree from Harvard University's Graduate School of Design, where he studied with Walter Gropius, a founder of the Bauhaus movement in Germany.
 Stubbins remained on the faculty at Harvard until 1972.

 He formed his own practice in 1949, which grew to become Hugh Stubbins and Associates in 1972.
 Its successor company, The Stubbins Associates, merged with Philadelphia-based Kling in 2007 to form KlingStubbins.
 The New York Times called his 1977 Citicorp Center "by any standard ... one of New York's significant buildings."

 Stubbins died of pneumonia at age 94, on July 5, 2006, at Mount Auburn Hospital in Cambridge, Massachusetts.